uwdata/visual-encoding-effectiveness-data/README.md

 ## Content
-- study _ui: Screenshots of the user study interfaces.
+- study _ui : Screenshots of the user study interfaces.
-- stimuli: Html file that loading experiment stimuli.
+- stimuli : Html file that loading experiment stimuli.
 - responses : .csv file of user responses we used in our analysis.
 - analysis :
   - R scripts for linear mixed effect model analysis and its post-hoc tests.